nicholaswmin/automap/README.md

 In short, don't do it.

-Also note that a `LazyList` nested in a `List` won't exhibit this
+That being said, this problem only concerns a `List` nested in another `List`.
-issue since it doesn't need to be fetched initially.
+None of the 2 other types exhibit this issue, simply because they are not automatically fetched.

 ## Alternatives